Testing for Convergence or Divergence of a Series

 \[\lim_{n\to\infty} |a_n| = 0. \quad \blacksquare\]Caution

-\[H_n := 1 + \frac{1}{2} + \cdots + \frac{1}{n} \quad (n=1,2,3,\dots)\]This series can be shown to diverge as follows:
+\[H_n := 1 + \frac{1}{2} + \cdots + \frac{1}{n} \quad (n=1,2,3,\dots)\]This series diverges, as can be shown by:

-\[\begin{align*} \lim_{n\to\infty} H_n &= 1 + \frac{1}{2} + \frac{1}{3} + \frac{1}{4} + \frac{1}{5} + \frac{1}{6} + \frac{1}{7} + \frac{1}{8} + \frac{1}{9} + \cdots + \frac{1}{16} + \cdots \\ &> 1 + \frac{1}{2} + \frac{1}{4} + \frac{1}{4} + \frac{1}{8} + \frac{1}{8} + \frac{1}{8} + \frac{1}{8} + \frac{1}{16} + \cdots + \frac{1}{16} + \cdots \\ &= 1 + \frac{1}{2} \qquad\, + \frac{1}{2} \qquad\qquad\qquad\ \ + \frac{1}{2} \qquad\qquad\quad + \frac{1}{2} + \cdots \\ &= \infty. \end{align*}\]As we can see, despite the divergence of the series $H_n$, the general term $1/n$ converges to 0.
+\[\begin{align*} \lim_{n\to\infty} H_n &= 1 + \frac{1}{2} + \frac{1}{3} + \frac{1}{4} + \frac{1}{5} + \frac{1}{6} + \frac{1}{7} + \frac{1}{8} + \frac{1}{9} + \cdots + \frac{1}{16} + \cdots \\ &> 1 + \frac{1}{2} + \frac{1}{4} + \frac{1}{4} + \frac{1}{8} + \frac{1}{8} + \frac{1}{8} + \frac{1}{8} + \frac{1}{16} + \cdots + \frac{1}{16} + \cdots \\ &= 1 + \frac{1}{2} \qquad\, + \frac{1}{2} \qquad\qquad\qquad\ \ + \frac{1}{2} \qquad\qquad\quad + \frac{1}{2} + \cdots \\ &= \infty. \end{align*}\]Thus, despite the fact that the harmonic series $H_n$ diverges, its general term $1/n$ converges to $0$.

-While $\lim_{n\to\infty} a_n \neq 0$ necessarily implies that the series $\sum a_n$ diverges, it is dangerous to assume that the series $\sum a_n$ will converge just because $\lim_{n\to\infty} a_n = 0$.
-In such cases, other methods should be used to determine convergence/divergence.
+If $\lim_{n\to\infty} a_n \neq 0$, then the series $\sum a_n$ must diverge, but assuming that a series $\sum a_n$ converges just because $\lim_{n\to\infty} a_n = 0$ is dangerous.
+In such cases, other methods must be used to determine convergence or divergence.

 Geometric Series